Western Style Weddings Work in Japan

 In addition to their obvious role, there is another critical part that musicians play: 'Music staff' are frequently called on to assist as instructors for the rehearsal, usher the guests, and generally steward as and when required.
 Such tasks often do not come naturally and can cause unwanted stress, just before their musical performance.

-A skillful pastor gets the right balance between being strong enough to appropriately direct a group of perhaps 100 guests, whilst focusing on the needs of the couple standing in front of him.
+The pastor must get the right balance between being strong enough to appropriately direct a group of perhaps 100 guests, whilst focusing on the needs of the couple standing in front of him.
 He is fully aware of the profound nature of the ceremony, yet makes the event lively and enjoyable for everyone.
-Even so, he is cautious not to steal the limelight from the couple and their families.

-Sadly, in the past, some rather dubious characters took advantage of the fashion to use non-Japanese pastors, seeing an opportunity of a lucrative side-line.
-Not only were some of these people breaking the law by working outside their visa restrictions, but also the strength of their Christian background was suspect.
+Sadly, in the past, some rather dubious characters took advantage of the fashion to use foreign pastors, seeing an opportunity of a lucrative side-line.
+Not only were some of these men breaking the law by working outside their visa restrictions, but also the strength of their Christian background was suspect.
+Fortunately for everyone, it is only God who marries people and any doubt about the faith of the celebrant is no ground for doubt about the validity of the marriage.

-Fortunately for everyone, the situation is now different.
+The easy money is no longer available.
 Since perhaps around the late 1990s, demand has fallen, which has led to lower pay rates.
 Wedding pastors today conduct weddings because they love the work rather than for financial reward.
-In addition, the Japanese immigration authorities have increased vigilance and penalised wedding companies caught employing people without proper credentials, which has led to stricter staff selection criteria.
+In addition, the Japanese immigration authorities have increased vigilance and penalised wedding companies caught employing people without proper credentials, which has led to stricter selection criteria.

 Photographer, sound engineer, hair stylist, beautician, flower arranger, wedding planner, caterer, etc.